chiragrps/Native-Bootpicker-on-cMP-RX580/Working procedure to get boot screen.md

     -   Installed "Techpowerup GPU Z" tool (https://www.techpowerup.com/download/techpowerup-gpu-z/)
     -   It was easy and could save the current BIOS of both of the cards installed on MACPRO 5,1 (cMP) using this tool.
 There is scroll down button to select the current GPU config in the tool itself.
-    -   could see there is some memory shown as "Zero" which created doubt in my mind that this card must have been used for some other purposes and some vBIOS has been installed into it.
+    -   could see there memory was shown as "Zero" which created doubt in my mind that this card must have been used for some other purposes since this was bought as a second hand GPU.
 And we must restore the original vBIOS of this card.
     -   also from the "Techpowerup GPU Z" tool we could see the Graphics BIOS Version which is like "015.050.002.001.000000"

     3.4 **Finding currect and updated vBIOS for RX580**

     -   Again Techpowerup helped to find the correct vBIOS for my card i.e. MSI RX 580 ARMOR OC 8 GB "https://www.techpowerup.com/gpu-specs/msi-rx-580-armor-oc-8-gb.b4430", go to https://www.techpowerup.com/vgabios/ and filter it to your Card Version.
 I did for this card as "https://www.techpowerup.com/vgabios/?architecture=AMD&manufacturer=MSI&model=RX+580&version=&interface=&memType=&memSize=8192&since="
-        -   it listed as 10 vBIOS versions, I downloaded and tried all but you must choose the latest and the greatest, for me it was "https://www.techpowerup.com/vgabios/191946/MSI.RX580.8192.170314.rom", this is the new vBIOS we are going to install in our RX580.
+        -   it listed 10 vBIOS versions, I downloaded and tried all but you must choose the latest and the greatest, for me it was "https://www.techpowerup.com/vgabios/191946/MSI.RX580.8192.170314.rom", this was the latest one vBIOS, I installed in RX580.

     3.5 **Downloading and running the "AMDVBFlash / ATI ATIFlash" tool**